rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 ### Advanced Options

->**Warning:** Monitoring app is [a specially designed app](https://github.com/rancher/system-charts/tree/dev/charts/rancher-monitoring), any modification without familiarizing the entire app can lead to irreparable errors.
+>**Warning:** Monitoring app is [a specially designed app](https://github.com/rancher/system-charts/tree/dev/charts/rancher-monitoring).
+Any modification without familiarizing the entire app can lead to catastrophic errors.

-Monitoring is driving by [Rancher Catalog App]({{< baseurl >}}/rancher/v2.x/en/catalog), so you can expand all options by clicking the **Show advanced options** and then configure the monitoring like configuring an app.
+Monitoring is driven by [Rancher Catalog App]({{< baseurl >}}/rancher/v2.x/en/catalog), so you can expand all options by clicking the **Show advanced options** and then configure it as you wolud configure any other app.

 ## Viewing Metrics